Complaint Letter Example: Damaged Baggage in India Flights

 Example of a Complaint Letter to an Airline for Damaged Baggage in India Flights

-• Include Contact Details: Provide your name, address, email, and phone number.
+• Include Contact Details: Name, address, email, phone

 [Your Name]